 Why do my colors look different in my printed Blurb book?

 However, there are certain shades of colors that can't be reproduced using a CMYK press.
-Those include certain vivid, saturated colors like bright purple, hot pink, fluorescent colors, and neon colors.
+Those include certain vivid, saturated colors, such as bright purple, hot pink, fluorescent colors, and neon colors.

 Do color shifts only affect photos?

 No. This color shift can occur anywhere you have out of gamut colors, whether that color is in your photos, background color or text color.

 What can you do about out of gamut colors?

 It's impossible to force the print press to print a color that's out of gamut--the printed result won't look as vivid.
 If you think any of your colors might be out of gamut, consider these tips and recommendations:

 - In BookWright, you can use the soft-proofing feature to anticipate any potential color shifts.
 Soft-proofing still won't let you print the same vivid color but you'll be able to see which colors might shift when printed.

 - When selecting a background color or text color, try to avoid highly saturated colors, fluorescents, or neon colors.
 (And if you use them, be aware that they may look less vivid in print).